About the Events System

 Similar to the previous events system, consumable feeds are available for grabbing and displaying events on your own website.
 Feed data can be used to create WordPress, Drupal and Joomla widgets and plugins, or can be written into a completely custom application.

-Feeds are available in JSON, RSS, XML, and ICS (iCal, Microsoft Outlook) formats.
+Feeds are available in JSON, RSS, XML, and ICS (iCal, Microsoft Outlook) formats, unless otherwise noted.

 All front-facing views (excluding the Year View) offer a feed of all the events data currently in that view.
 Feeds follow similar data structures to those previously available in the old events system; if your site is already consuming a feed from the old events system, you shouldn't need to make any changes to your code for the new system.
 Keep in mind, however, that the legacy feeds format could be deprecated at any time.
 (See legacy feeds note).